Additionally, paste this code immediately after the openingtag:

 On December 18, 2017, City Council adopted an Inclusive Housing Policy to help with the creation of affordable housing units in the City.
-The City’s Master Plan specifically sites the need for affordable housing creation and recommends incentives and/or required affordable units be a part of new property development.
+The City’s Master Plan specifically cites the need for affordable housing creation and recommends incentives and/or required affordable units be a part of new property development.

 Livernois Street, from 8 Mile Road to 9 Mile Road, will be resurfaced in 2018 with a number of new improvements in keeping with best practices in street design.
 Improvements will include: